elastic/package-spec/README.md

 apply on the indicated version range and package types.

 Remember to add a changelog entry in `spec/changelog.yml` for any change in the spec.
-If no section exist for the version determined by the above rules, please add the new section.
+If no section exists for the version determined by the above rules, please add the new section.
 Multiple `next` versions may exist at the same moment if multiple versions are in development.